cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 category: IBC/APP
 requires: 25, 26
 kind: instantiation
-author: Christopher Goes <cwgoes@interchain.berlin>, Haifeng Xi <haifeng@bianjie.ai>
+author: Haifeng Xi <haifeng@bianjie.ai>
 created: 2021-11-10
-modified: 2021-11-18
+modified: 2022-02-10
 ---

-> This spec follows the same design principles of [ICS 20](../ics-020-fungible-token-transfer) and copies most of its content therefrom, while replacing `bank` module based asset tracking logic with that of the `nft` module.
+> This standard document follows the same design principles of [ICS 20](../ics-020-fungible-token-transfer) and inherits most of its content therefrom, while replacing `bank` module based asset tracking logic with that of the `nft` module.

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for the transfer of non-fungible tokens over an IBC channel between two modules on separate chains.
 The state machine logic presented allows for safe multi-chain `classId` handling with permissionless channel opening.
-This logic constitutes a "non-fungible token transfer bridge module", interfacing between the IBC routing module and an existing asset tracking module on the host state machine, which could be either a Cosmos-style "native" module or a smart contract running in a virtual machine.
+This logic constitutes a _non-fungible token transfer bridge module_, interfacing between the IBC routing module and an existing asset tracking module on the host state machine, which could be either a Cosmos-style native module or a smart contract running in a virtual machine.

 ### Motivation

-Users of a set of chains connected over the IBC protocol might wish to utilise an asset issued on one chain on another chain, perhaps to make use of additional features such as exchange or privacy protection, while retaining uniqueness with the original asset on the issuing chain.
-This application-layer standard describes a protocol for transferring non-fungible tokens between chains connected with IBC which preserves asset uniqueness, preserves asset ownership, limits the impact of Byzantine faults, and requires no additional permissioning.
+Users of a set of chains connected over the IBC protocol might wish to utilize a non-fungible token on a chain other than the chain where the token was originally issued -- perhaps to make use of additional features such as exchange, royalty payment or privacy protection.
+This application-layer standard describes a protocol for transferring non-fungible tokens between chains connected with IBC which preserves asset non-fungibility, preserves asset ownership, limits the impact of Byzantine faults, and requires no additional permissioning.

 ### Definitions